 While in Morocco you may be asked for alms.
 It is acceptable to give to those genuinely in need i.e. the elderly.
 However, we strongly advise against giving anything to children, including sweets.
 Please see FAQ's for more about giving gifts and tips.

-Moroccan cuisine is delicious and offers you traditional dishes such as harira (tasty and nourishing bean soup traditionally served for breakfast), tagine (succulent meat cooked with spices and vegetables in a conical shaped pot), meschui (whole roasted sheep/goat), tangia, a Marrakech specialty, couscous, fresh salads and fruits, hot steaming bread and other delicacies.
-Café au lait, or café "nous-nous' with pastries is a popular pastime in the street side cafes and mint tea awaits you wherever you go.
-Alcohol is permissible and can be purchased at supermarkets and hotels (but may be partly unavailable during Ramadan).
+Moroccan cuisine is delicious and fresh.
+A sample of meals might include harira (tasty and nourishing bean soup traditionally served for breakfast), tagine (succulent meat cooked with spices and vegetables in a conical shaped pot), meschui (whole roasted sheep/goat), tangia (lamb baked in a clay pot with lemon and spices - a Marrakech specialty), couscous, fresh salads and fruits, hot steaming bread and delicate French pastries.
+Drinking café au lait, or café "nous-nous' is a popular pastime in the street side cafes and mint tea awaits wherever you go.
+Alcohol can be purchased at supermarkets and hotels but is not commonly sold in restaurants and if it is, may be unavailable during Ramadan.

 Most food in Morocco is typically grown without GMO, hormones, or antibiotics.
 Enjoy!

-If you are invited to eat with a family, you will typically sit on the floor and eat from a communal plate, placed in the middle of a small table - eat with your right hand only.
-Utensils are not used although, as a visitor, you are likely to be offered a fork or spoon.
+If you are invited to eat with a family you might typically sit on the cushions and eat from a communal plate placed in the middle of a small table - eat with your right hand only.
+Utensils are not used although as a visitor, you are likely to be offered a fork or spoon.

 Vegetarian requests are understood and accommodated in most tourist visited areas.
 Vegan is not.

-Water in the cities is fine for washing and brushing teeth etc., but we do not recommend that you drink quantities of tap or well water.
+Water in the cities is fine for washing and brushing teeth but we do not recommend that you drink tap and never well water.
 Excellent bottled mineral water is available everywhere.
 Alcohol is available to buy in Super Marches (super markets) and a few bars and lounges are sprinkled around the big cities of Marrakech, Agadir and Casablanca.
-Morocco also produces it's own beer and wine.
+Morocco also produces beer in Casablanca and wine from vineyards near Meknes.

-If you are an inexperienced traveller, chances are you will suffer stomach upsets.
-It will pass, (usually within 24 hours), so give yourself a break, eat only well cooked foods, and drink plenty of water, then congratulate your stomach for joining the well-travelled guts around the world!
+If you are an inexperienced traveller chances are you likely will suffer stomach upsets.
+It usually lasts about 24 hours, so give yourself a break, eat only well cooked foods and drink plenty of water, then congratulate your stomach for joining other well-travelled guts enjoying local food from around the world.